Yaelwil/DevOpsCourse/docker_project/README.md

 # YOLOv5 Container

 Finally, I deployed a YOLOv5 container to enable object detection.
-The prediction code was sourced from a GitHub repository
+The prediction code sourced from a GitHub repository

 Files Worked On:
 - Dockerfile: Created to encapsulate the container's requirements.